24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 Columbia River Gorge

-Located just east of town, visiting the Columbia River Gorge is one of the top Portland day trips.
+Just east of town, visiting the Columbia River Gorge is one of my favorite Portland day trips.
 The gorge stretches between Portland and the Deschutes River.
+And it’s absolutely stunning!

 Columbia River Gorge